Coronavirus (COVID-19) Updates on Library Services & Operations

 Online Instruction Support

 Librarians can support online courses by providing online research skills instruction and student research help.
 Some possible options are suggested on the online instruction support page.
-Librarians can do live instruction using Zoom or Virtual Classroom, create help resources, or be added to your MyLearningSpace course to assist students.
+Librarians can do live instruction using Zoom, create help resources, or be added to your MyLearningSpace course to assist students.
 Please contact your subject librarian to discuss options.
 The Library also provides a large number of video tutorials on basic research skills, which can be linked to or embedded in MyLearningSpace.

 The Library continues to offer accessibility services to Laurier students, faculty and staff with disabilities who are working online.
 For research or other assistance, please email the Library's Accessibility Services staff.